 While the ADP is catered to supplement and improve our performance over the year to date, it is developed with competitiveness in mind in order to provide a kick in the pants post our winter hibernation.
-Like any of our specific programs, there will be a break-up at the end of the program and in-line with our local business focus, the lunch after the final challenge will be held at an establishment that sells copious amounts of alcohol.
+Like any of our specific programs, there will be a break-up at the end of the program where the winners will be announced.
+This will also serve as our Christmas Party.

 It’s time for the bluff and bluster to be tested and with the coaches having a vested interest, never have the competitive fires been stoked so vigorously.